tymyrddin/scripts-webapp/README.md

 # Reomais

-Another non-boring way to practice some more with Python 3: Website/Web Application hacking scripts.
+Another interesting way to practice some more with Python 3: Website/Web Application hacking scripts.
 With many thanks to [EONRaider](https://github.com/EONRaider), [BlackHat](https://www.blackhat.com/), and [ZSecurity](https://zsecurity.org/).

 ## Requirements